MODE42-NPRL/42ARM68/README.md

 # 42ARM68 for 42/OS
 42ARM68: 42/OS Emulator Solution #1(first hybrid emulator works of Mode42)<br>
-Primary intended for CPU/RTG and PCI use via PiStorm Hardware.<br>
+Primary intended for CPU/RTG and PCI use via PiStorm/Compatible Hardware.<br>
 <br>
 Currently, only adjustments are being made.<br>
 New Files/Code are NPRL-License Data/Material.<br>